 San Yes Automotive Technology Co.
 Ltd. is a substantial shareholder of the Company through its interest of more than twenty percent (20%) in MIYES Holdings Sdn.
 Bhd. ("MIYES").
-The Company's Directors Yap Siew Foong have indirect interest in MIYES.
+The Company's Director Yap Siew Foong has indirect interest in MIYES.